-- The multiple comparison problem is that multiple hypotheses are tested level α which increases the probability that at least one of the hypotheses will be falsely rejected (family-wise error rate). - If treatment means are significantly different from the ANOVA F test then researchers will usually want to explore where the differences lie. - Is it appropriate to test for differences looking at all pairwise comparisons? - Testing all possible pairs increases the type I error rate. - This means the chance that there is a higher probability, beyond the pre-stated type I error rate (e.g. 0.05), that that a significant difference is detected when the truth is that no difference exists.
+- The multiple comparison problem is that multiple hypotheses are tested level α which increases the probability that at least one of the hypotheses will be falsely rejected (family-wise error rate). - If treatment means are significantly different from the ANOVA F test then researchers usually want to explore which means are different. - Is it appropriate to test for differences looking at all pairwise comparisons? - Testing all possible pairs increases the type I error rate. - This means that there is a higher probability, beyond the pre-stated type I error rate (e.g. 0.05), that that a significant difference is detected when the truth is that no difference exists.